Skip to main content

-For many former student athletes, it can be hard to find a job after graduation if they don’t go on to become a professional athlete.
-This is largely due to the fact that sports programs require a huge commitment from their athletes, with training, practice, constant travel, time in the film room, focusing on academics, and games leaving little time for internships or jobs during college.
-This can create challenges upon graduation because many employers require previous job experience.
-The logistics industry, particularly sales and carrier relations, has great jobs for former athletes, offering on-the-job training and a work environment that requires a similar camaraderie and drive to their athletic careers.
+For many former student athletes, finding a career after graduation can be a challenge if they don’t go on to become a professional athlete.
+Sports programs require a huge commitment from their athletes, with training, practice, constant travel, time in the film room, focusing on academics, and games leaving little time for internships or jobs during college.

 What is it like working in logistics sales?

-The logistics sales industry is a great place for young professionals to springboard their careers and offers great career options for athletes after their playing career comes to an end.
-It offers fast-paced, competitive work environments with unlimited potential for professional growth and high compensation.
+The logistics sales industry is the perfect place for young professionals to springboard their careers and offers great career options for athletes after their playing career comes to an end.
+The industry offers a fast-paced, competitive work environment with unlimited potential for professional growth and high compensation.

 Why is logistics sales a great career for former athletes?